Albert Arthur, Fishery Improvement Project Analyst

 Margaret Gilroy is the Project Coordinator at FishChoice.
 She has worked on various marine conservation projects, including a queen conch population study in the Bahamas for the Cape Eleuthera Institute and a vulnerability assessment of bivalves to ocean acidification for the United States Environmental Protection Agency.
 She was also a consultant for the Natural Resources Defense Council on an international marine mammal bycatch project and co-authored their Net Loss report.
 Prior to joining FishChoice, she held different positions in the media industry where she helped coordinate and manage client campaigns.
 Margaret holds a Bachelor of Arts in Environmental Studies from the College of the Holy Cross and a Master of Environmental Management from Duke University.
 Margaret owns multiple octopus home decor items and loves the color green.

-Timothy Mullin, Project Manager
+Timothy Mullin, Program Manager

-Tim Mullin is the Project Manager for FishChoice.
+Tim Mullin is the Program Manager for FishChoice.
 Prior to joining FishChoice, Tim was a Project Associate and Fellow at Meridian Institute where he worked on national and regional ocean, coastal, and watershed policy issues.
 His work at Meridian includes the Joint Ocean Commission Initiative, a collaborative effort of the US Commission on Ocean Policy and the Pew Oceans Commission, and the National Ocean Policy Implementation Initiative.
 He has also worked at Mote Marine Laboratory, where he assisted in research involving sustainable aquaculture and fisheries stock enhancement and as a professional research assistant at James Cook University’s Fishing and Fisheries Research Centre, where he worked on studies related to habitat usage and fisheries management of Australia’s sharks and rays.
 Tim graduated magna cum laude from the University of Colorado at Boulder with a B.A. in environmental studies.

-Kristin Sherwood, Director of Strategic Partnerships
+Kristin Sherwood, Program Director

-Mary Stevens, Office Manager
+Mary Stevens, Operations Manager

-Mary Stevens is the Office Manager for FishChoice.
+Mary Stevens is the Operations Manager for FishChoice.
 Before joining the team at FishChoice, Mary worked as the Digital Content Manager for the City of Boston, managing all content for Cityofboston.gov website and its digital marketing initiatives.
 It was during this time that she became interested in sustainable food issues while assisting on projects for the Office of Food Initiatives.
 In addition to working in government technology, Mary spent six years working with the Boston Election Department helping to facilitate all local elections, as well as managing marketing campaigns to drive increased voter participation.
 Mary graduated with a B.A. in International Relations from Suffolk University in Boston, Massachusetts.